tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 Profile created referencing customer

 ## Variant F — Unidirectional Shared Primary Key

+> Variant F combines a shared primary key relationship with a unidirectional association.
+The child entity uses the parent’s identifier as its primary key through `@MapsId`, but the parent does not hold a reference to the child.
+This produces a very strict dependency: the child cannot exist without the parent, but the parent does not need to know about the child in the object model.
+It is useful for modelling strongly dependent entities where navigation from parent to child is unnecessary.

 Variant F combines shared identity with a unidirectional relationship.